 The streaming performance of any VPN is becoming more and more important, and it’s evident that NordVPN has made great effort to ensure its customers can access both domestic titles and geo-blocked services and shows.
 While guarantees of accessing certain services aren’t made on-site (unlike Surfshark, for example), there’s some reassurance that your favorite sites will be unblocked.

 Starting off with the big one, NordVPN’s performance as a Netflix VPN is excellent.
-In our testing we were able to unblock the service reliably, and on every server we tried.
+In our testing we were able to unblock US Netflix reliably, and on every server we tried.
 That’s impressive, considering the amount of work Netflix puts into trying to stop VPN access.
+Plus, Nord’s also great for accessing UK, Canadian, Australian and Japanese Netflix libraries.

 YouTube is usually a walk in the park, and as expected it was no match for Nord.
 Even Disney+, with its Netflix-rivalling VPN detection, couldn’t stop us from accessing the service from UK, US, and Australian servers.